sreetamdas/sreetamdas.com/CONTRIBUTING.md

 This project utilizes a _bunch_ of APIs for all kinds of different things: [Buttondown.email API](https://api.buttondown.email) for my newsletter statistics, [Supabase](https://supabase.io) for page view counts, etc.

-In order to provide a more seamless experience, I've set up [Mock Servicce Worker](https://mswjs.io) which allows us to intercept and mock such requests at the network level.
+In order to provide a more seamless experience, I've set up [Mock Service Worker](https://mswjs.io) which allows us to intercept and mock such requests at the network level.
 Pretty neat stuff!

 ### Default local setup